 Verify the message with my team.

-I will NEVER private message you asking for your personal details.
+I will NEVER private message you to chat with you / ask for your personal details / ask you to send me money.

 If you suddenly receive a message from “Adam Khoo” via a social media or chat platform, sound the alarm bells!